StackVista/stackstate-docs/README.md

 <summary>StackState is SOC2/3 compliant</summary>

-For details see the [StackState website compliance information](https://www.stackstate.com/compliance)
+For details see the [compliance information on stackstate.com](https://www.stackstate.com/compliance)

 </details>